quertc/weather-widget/README.md

 npm run start
 ```

-_After these commands, you can go to [localhost:3000](http://localhost:3000/) and test the application.
-But don't forget in app/js/index.js on the third line assign the value of the secret [Dark Sky API](https://darksky.net/dev) key to the **APIKey** variable, to make the application work correctly_
+_After these commands, the application will be available at [localhost:3000](http://localhost:3000/), but don't forget in app/js/index.js on the 3rd line to assign the value of the [Dark Sky API](https://darksky.net/dev) secret key to the variable "APIKey"._
 ```JavaScript
 const APIKey = '';  // Enter the Dark Sky API secret key here
 ```